 But as history would happen, the Solanum virus outbreak in the Nile Delta, to the north, got out of hand and the northern king ruling the area couldn’t keep things under control.
 The hordes started to move south, toward Narmer’s kingdom.
 Narmer would have none of that.

 As soon as Narmer finished putting down the zombie hordes, the grateful citizens of the upper and lower Nile Deltas held themselves an election and declared Narmer King of Everything.
 It seems that the old king of Lower Egypt had lost his head, and thus his crown, in the zombie wars, the grateful inhabitants of the delta decided to give that crown to Narmer, to wear in conjunction with his own crown.
-Fortunately the adoration of so many made Narmer’s head big enough to hold two crowns, and thus, Upper and Lower Egypt were united under a single ruler and the First Dynasty began.
+Fortunately, the adoration of so many Egyptians of every stripe made Narmer’s head big enough to hold two crowns, and thus Upper and Lower Egypt united under a single ruler and the First Dynasty began.

 While “enduring” might suit the victor of the Great Zombie War who had saved humanity, Narmer/Menes probably had enough battle wounds to disqualify himself as “beautiful.”
-His southern subjects recognized the need for a name change, but did not like the one he chose for himself.
-Some people suggested that he be known as the Zombie King, but it was decided that was probably culturally insensitive given the circumstances.
+His southern subjects recognized the need for a name change but did not like the one he chose for himself.
+Some people wanted him to take the title of Zombie King, but others suggested that name was probably culturally insensitive given the circumstances.
 So, they came up with the next most deadly creature they could think of, and they called him the Scorpion King.